audiotheme/cue/readme.txt

 *Cue* was originally integrated in our commercial platform, but we wanted everyone to have the ability to easily create beautiful playlists, so we released it free for general use.
 It powers the unique players in all of our premium music themes, as well as [*CueBar*](https://audiotheme.com/view/cuebar/?utm_source=wordpress.org&utm_medium=link&utm_content=cue-readme&utm_campaign=plugins), a site-wide, continuous audio player made for WordPress.

-**We care deeply about our work and stand by it.** We’d love to have your support and the opportunity to earn your loyalty.
+We care about our work and stand by it.
+We’d love to have your support and the opportunity to earn your loyalty.

 ### Support Policy